 - a.
 Find the notch on the side of the DIMM. - b.
 With the notched end of the DIMM toward the right side of the socket, insert the DIMM, at an angle or approximately 20°, into the socket; then press it firmly (1). - c.
 Pivot the DIMM until it snaps into place (2).

 If you want to install two DIMMs, repeat these steps.

-- Replace the memory slot cover over the memory slot, aligning the back side of the cover first as shown; then tighten the screws. - 6.
-Replace the battery pack. - 7.
-Turn the computer over again, power on the computer.
+5. Replace the memory slot cover over the memory slot, aligning the back side of the cover first as shown; then tighten the screw.